Skip to Content Top

 Whether you go through litigation or another method, there are several matters you and your spouse will need to achieve a resolution on, including:

 An uncontested divorce typically involves both parties agreeing on all major issues, which can significantly streamline the process.
-By minimizing conflict, you can reduce legal costs and shorten the divorce procedure.
-For many, this means less emotional strain and a faster transition to the next chapter of life.

 1. Filing for Divorce: The process begins when one spouse files a Petition for Dissolution of Marriage with the court.
 The other spouse must respond within 20 days.